 Canned queries support named parameters, so if you include those in the SQL you will then be able to enter them using the form fields on the canned query page or by adding them to the URL.
 This means canned queries can be used to create custom JSON APIs based on a carefully designed SQL statement.

 Here's an example of a canned query with a named parameter:

-In the canned query JSON it looks like this:
+In the canned query metadata (here Using YAML for metadata as metadata.yaml) it looks like this: